mobileticket/bob-api/Samtrafiken-comments.md

 4. <code>ticketUpdateRequest</code>, the text for startOfValidity seems to be copy-pasted from somewhere.
 There is in essence no manifest here.

-## Token API

-2. <code>GET /token/{thumbprint}/hint</code> in the end returns hintCompact that only contains the pid, but <code>GET /token/{thumbprint}/hint/{hintId}</code> returns hint that has both pid and expired.
-Any reason for not returning hint also when getting all hints for a thumbprint?

 ## Traveller API

 8. Somewhere describe when a wallet is created?
 By which system?